A248/MorePaperLib/README.md

 ### License

 Licensed under the GNU Lesser GPL v3, or later.
+See the license file for details.